chrisriesgo/xamarin-android-ibeacon-service/README.md

 *This and the underpinned Radius Networks library are no longer being maintained.*

-*Instead, use the [AltBeacon Android Beacon Library](https://github.com/chrisriesgo/Xamarin-Android-Beacon-Library).
-This is built on the open and interoperable proximity beacon specification crafted by the Radius Networks team.*
+*Instead, use the [AltBeacon Android Beacon Library](https://github.com/chrisriesgo/Xamarin-Android-Beacon-Library) which is built on the open and interoperable proximity beacon specification crafted by the Radius Networks team.*

 ## License